halimdakir/halimdakir/README.md

 </p>

-Software Engineer with solid experience in building scalable and efficient software solutions.
-Currently pursuing an MSc in Computer Science, focusing on AI & Machine Learning Engineering along with Software Engineering.
+Software Engineer who enjoys solving practical problems and building projects that actually work.
+I’m always curious and eager to learn new technologies.

 ---